 In the case of an early release, a decision is made prior to 11:00 a.m. in order to follow the standard early release schedule.
 However, a decision could be made at any time to dismiss earlier or later than the 'standard' schedule.
-In either case, the early release dismissal times are listed on the GPS Website.
+In either case, the early release dismissal times are listed on the GPS Web Site.
 It is suggested that if there is a chance of inclement weather, and parents/guardians will not be available that day due to work or other obligations, that parents/guardians check in with emergency contacts and make arrangements in case an early release is called.

-The following methods of communication will be used for notification of an unscheduled Early Release: -GPS Website
+The following methods of communication will be used for notification of an unscheduled Early Release:

-- Local Radio Station: WGCH - Gmail for GPS staff - The following methods of communication MAY be used for notification of an unscheduled Early Release: - Other local and/or regional radio and television stations - School ParentLink: Schools will use their ParentLink electronic telephone and/or email system at the discretion of each school's building leader and based on the school's Early Release notification protocol.
+- GPS Website - Local Radio Station: WGCH - Gmail for GPS staff - The following methods of communication MAY be used for notification of an unscheduled Early Release: - Other local and/or regional radio and television stations - School ParentLink: Schools will use their ParentLink electronic telephone and/or email system at the discretion of each school's building leader and based on the school's Early Release notification protocol.

-Please be sure you are familiar with your school's unscheduled early release communications plan.

-Please check the GPS District Website Emergency Alerts for additional and/or updated information.
+Please be sure you are familiar with your school's unscheduled early release communications plan for additional and/or updated information.